 new splits and the creation of a number of other

 organizations: Resistenza, Fronte Ribellu, Front

-Révolutionnaire Corse, etc. Some of these groups only
+Révolutionnaire Corse, etc. Some of these

 a few years.